Vikms95/js-top-battleship/_planning/steps.md

 Squares not getting rendered because computer is repeating coords?
 Ship is not found in the array even though it does not have a hit mark?
 The way I'm creating the ships with [] might be the problem?
 AND THE FUNCTIONS THAT CHECK IF A SHIP IS SUNK ARE NOT WORKING WELL?
+Found pattern on clicking at A1 after B2, but it works if I click A1 first SHIPS ARE GETTING ERASED BY NAME WHEN NAMES ARE GETTING SHARED?? findShipIndexByCoords not finding the ships if getShipCoord contains the coords checkIsShipHit logic
+IF YOU HIT SQUARES DIFFERENT TIMES, IT ENDS UP GETTING STYLED

 BUG
 - Bug when one game ends and any square is clicked afterwards (I need to remove the event listeners while the game is not active)